List of Arrow characters: Roy Harper / Arsenal

-In season four, after building a new life in Hub City, Roy returns to his vigilante role after the Calculator extorts him to steal technological components and Thea is out of commission.
+In season four, after building a new life in Hub City, Roy returns to his vigilante role after Calculator extorts him to steal technological components and Thea is out of commission.
 In season five, Roy appears as a hologram when Oliver is about to leave the Dominators' simulated dream world.

-In season six, Roy is brought back to Star City by Ricardo Diaz, in an attempt to make him testify that Oliver is Green Arrow in court.
-As he refuses to betray his friend and former mentor, he is tortured by dirty cops and by Diaz himself.
-He is then rescued by Oliver and Thea, who put back their shared red hood suit for this.
-He helps Thea and Team Arrow to fight against Thanatos Guild and leaves the city with Thea and Nyssa al Ghul to find and destroy the Lazarus Pits around world.
-Later, after Christopher Chance disguised himself as Tommy Merlyn and tells Star City that he was Arrow and is Green Arrow, Roy is now cleared of all charges of being the vigilante.
-When Oliver revealed to Star City that he was both the Arrow and the Green Arrow, Roy's name was permanently cleared.
+In season six, Roy is brought back to Star City by Ricardo Diaz in an attempt to make him testify that Oliver is Green Arrow in court.
+As he refuses to betray his friend and former mentor, he is tortured by the cops and by Diaz himself.
+Roy is rescued by Oliver and Thea and helps Thea and Team Arrow to fight against Thanatos Guild.
+Later, Roy leaves the city with Thea and Nyssa al Ghul to find and destroy Lazarus Pits around the world.
+After Christopher Chance disguises himself as Tommy Merlyn and claims to be Green Arrow, Roy is cleared of all charges.
+When Oliver reveals his identity to Star City, Roy's name is cleared.

 Haynes returns as a regular for season seven.
 He returns to Star City to help Team Arrow battle the Ninth Circle.
 Due to the Ninth Circle being led by Oliver's half-sister Emiko, he feels he could not ask for Thea's help and instead contacts Roy.
-Roy reveals that he died battling the Thanatos Guild and was revived by Thea and Nyssa with a Lazarus Pit, which results in bloodlust that leads to him killing two innocent security guards.
-After Emiko's plan is thwarted, Harper leaves Star City to atone for killing two innocent people.
+Roy reveals that he died battling the Thanatos Guild and was revived by Thea and Nyssa with a Lazarus Pit, which results in bloodlust.
+After killing two innocent security guards, Roy leaves Star City to atone for his actions.